UoMResearchIT/r-shinysender/README.md

 ## Server setup

+This package was originally written for the University of Manchester pilot Shiny service, and assumed a fixed web-proxy configuration to install packages on the remote server.

+It now assumes that no web-proxy is needed, unless SHINYSENDER_SERVER is set to the UoM's pilot server address.

 This section contains some minimal instructions for setting up a new Shiny server to use with this package.
-The main thing is that the package expects shiny, rmarkdown, packrat and devtools to be available to all users.
+It should work with any server that's setup to deploy apps from users' home directories.
+The main thing is that this package expects the Shiny, Rmarkdown, Packrat and Devtools libraries to be available to all users.

 Using Ubuntu 20.04